Andriisu/DatabaseLessons/SQLServerManagementStudioInstallation.md

 If you see the message like at the picture below, then you have your IP address blocked by security firewall.
 - Send "My IP address" to via email andrew.a4100@gmail.com.
 (4 numbers separated by dots).
 - As soon as I added your IP address to the whitelist I will respond you.
-- After that you will be able to connect to database from home.
+- After that you will be able to connect to database.

 ![./docs/Firewall.png](./docs/Firewall.png)